Hypoglycaemia In Children With Diabetes

 In younger children, change in behaviour is the most common sign.
 They may be unusually quiet, grizzly, unhappy or hungry.
 If you notice any of these symptoms in your child, or if you are concerned about your child's behaviour for any reason, it is important to check their glucose levels.

 If using intermittently scanned continuous glucose monitoring, for example Freestyle Libre-1, it is important to check your child's blood glucose level with a finger-prick.
 This will confirm either:

 - a trend indicating a rapid fall in glucose levels

 What is the treatment for hypoglycaemia?

-You might find the hypo flow chart helpful for what to do if your child has hypoglycaemia.
+You might find a hypoglycaemia flow chart (PDF, 80KB) helpful for what to do if your child has hypoglycaemia.